Privacy and Fee Policy

-The One Central Health team is committed to providing easily accessible and high-quality health and therapy services to our clients.
+The One Central Health team is committed to providing easily accessible and high-quality health and therapy services to our clients through our website.
 To help us achieve this, we would appreciate timely appointment payment and appointment cancellations.

 Exceptions are made only for clients who are NDIA-managed or plan managed.
 All other appointment fees are to be paid on the day of the appointment by EFTPOS, cash, or credit card.
 (Note: we do not accept AMEX or Diners Club.)

 NDIS self-managed clients may vary this payment schedule only with prior approval and a signed Service Agreement.
 Payment must be made within two (2) days of the appointment.
 Further appointments will not be booked if there are outstanding amounts owed.